rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/mlflow.rst

 Configuration
 -------------

-The configuration is pretty straight forward, we just need to import the main class and define some parameters, here there is its meaning:
+The configuration is pretty straightforward, we just need to import the main class and define some parameters, here there is its meaning:

-* **tracking_uri:** Address of local or remote tracking server.
+* **tracking_uri:** Address of local or remote-tracking server.
 * **experiment:** Case sensitive name of an experiment to be activated.
 * **run_name:** Name of new run (stored as a mlflow.runName tag).
 * **save_models:** If ``True``, it will log the estimator into mlflow artifacts.